-Financial assets and financial Eabilities are recognized when the Company becomes a party to the contractual provisions of the instruments
+Financial assets and financial liabilities are recognized when the Company becomes a party to the contractual provisions of the instruments.

 Financial assets and financial liabilities are initially measured at fair value.
-Transaction costs that are directly attributable to the acquisition or issue of financial assets and financial liabilities (other than financial assets and financial liabilities at FVTPL) are added to or deducted from the fair value of the financial assets or financial liabilities, as appropriate, on initial spectro.
-Transaction or state directly attributable to the acquisition of financial assets or financial liabilities, as appropriate, on initial spectro.
-Transaction of the directly attributable to the acquisition of financial assets or financial assets as a spectrum asset of financial assets or financial asset or financial asset of financial asset or financial ass b) Financial assets
+Transaction costs that are directly attributable to the acquisition or issue of financial assets and financial liabilities (other than financial assets and financial liabilities at FVTPL) are added to or deducted from the fair value of the financial assets or financial liabilities, as appropriate, on initial special partition.
+Transaction of financial assets or financial liabilities at FVTPL are recognized immediately in Statement of profit and loss.

+b) Financial assets